Nettie Faye Gremillion Hansen, 94

 Survivors include her children, Jeanie Hansen of Baton Rouge, Nels Hansen and wife Frances of Huntsville, Texas, Eric Hansen and wife Sissy of New Orleans, and Scott Hansen of New Orleans/Opelousas.
 Grandchildren Sullie Stephens and husband Mason of Austin, TX and Hannah Hansen of Denton, TX.
 One great grandson, Nicholas, of Austin, TX, and numerous nieces and nephews.

-Faye was preceded in death by husband, Nels Albert Hansen Jr., parents, Joseph Benjamin (former sheriff of Avoyelles) and Nettie Emelie Gremillion, and brothers, Valerien Felix (Beryl), William Nelson (Loucille), Monsignor Joseph Benjamin Jr., John Berchman (Lucretia), and Reginald Maurice (Lera) Gremillion.
+Faye was preceded in death by husband, Nels Albert Hansen Jr., parents, Joseph Benjamin and Nettie Emelie Gremillion, and brothers, Valerien Felix (Beryl), William Nelson (Loucille), Monsignor Joseph Benjamin Jr., John Berchman (Lucretia), and Reginald Maurice (Lera) Gremillion.

 The family visitation and rosary will begin at 12 Noon on Monday, April 13, 2020 with continuing service ceremony at Bellevue Memorial Cemetery.